MHM Candidate Reference & Employment Verification Guidelines

 Guidelines for Providing References

-• Copy of NDA: An NDA doesn’t prevent you from sharing your employer's name for employment verification.
-Our legal team is happy to review and keep your NDA on file.
+An NDA does not prevent you from sharing the name of your employer for employment verification purposes.
+Our team is happy to review and securely retain your NDA on file.

-• Placement Agency Verification: The agency that placed you can confirm employment details while maintaining confidentiality.
+A domestic staffing agency that facilitated your placement may confirm employment details while maintaining appropriate confidentiality.

 Unacceptable References